-Chancellor Maenette Benham and campus officials gathered for a Q&A session to share how UH West Oʻahu has been impacted by COVID-19 and what steps are being taken for our Safe Return to Campus.
+Chancellor Maenette Benham and campus officials gathered for a Q&A session in the fall of 2020 to share how UH West Oʻahu has been impacted by COVID-19 and what steps are being taken for our Safe Return to Campus.
 UH West Oʻahu’s focus continues to be the health and wellness of students, faculty, and staff.

 Pueo Safety Promise